Squatting in the United States: California

+Great Depression of 1930s

 Hoovervilles were shanty towns built by homeless people across the US during the Great Depression in the 1930s.
-They were named after Herbert Hoover, who was president of the country at the time.
+They were named after Republican Herbert Hoover.

+Great Recession (2007–2009)

 During the Great Recession (2007–2009) shanty towns again appeared across the US, for example Dignity Village in Portland, Oregon, Umoja Village in Miami and Nickelsville in Seattle.
 After the United States housing bubble collapsed and banks have foreclosed on many homeowners unable to pay their mortgages.
-Sovereign citizens in Georgia have squatted million dollar homes in Dekalb and Rockdale counties using fake deeds.
-According to a Florida based lawyer, "we haven't seen this kind of level of squatters since the Great Depression".
+Sovereign citizens in Georgia have squatted million dollar homes in DeKalb and Rockdale counties using fake deeds.

+According to a Florida-based lawyer, "we haven't seen this kind of level of squatters since the Great Depression".
 In the San Francisco Bay Area, local NBC News reported that people were even squatting on their own foreclosed properties.
-Michael Feroli (chief economist at JPMorgan Chase) has commented on the boon to the economy of "squatter rent" or the extra income made available for spending by people not fulfilling their mortgage repayments.
+Michael Feroli, chief economist at JPMorgan Chase, has commented on the boon to the economy of "squatter rent" or the extra income made available for spending by people not fulfilling their mortgage repayments.

 Housing justice

+Various community groups have used squatting as a tactic both to call for improved housing and to house the homeless.
+The Association of Community Organizations for Reform Now (ACORN) made a national campaign in 1979.
+Operation Homestead (OH) occupied 300 units in Seattle in the early 1990s.
+In New York City, squatters occupied 32 buildings, some of which the Urban Homesteading Assistance Board (UHAB) then helped to legalize.